nuragic/proposal-global-reference/README.md

 Because _reference_ describes exactly what would be actually exposed, and it's a widely used term.

 Also, the name is aligned with other proposals such as https://github.com/sebmarkbage/ecmascript-asset-references.

+##### Why you still have `globalThis` as property of `GlobalReference`?

+I intentionally left the name as in the current proposal just to expose the idea of moving it inside this new namespace, but obviously it may be renamed.

+##### Are you _sure_ that `GlobalReference` would not break the web?

+No. Who is sure?
+Only browsers know that right now, I guess.
+If you know a way to gather this info please open an issue explainging how do so.
+Thanks!